RishbubS6/Goat-Group/hacks/rock-paper-scissors.md

       this.angularSpeed = (Math.random() * 0.04 - 0.02);
       this.ttl = ttl; // frames to live
       this.opacity = 0.9;
+      this.flip = !!flip; // if true, draw mirrored horizontally
     }
     update() {
       this.x += this.vx; this.y += this.vy; this.angle += this.angularSpeed; this.ttl--; this.opacity = Math.max(0, this.ttl / 300 * 0.9);